appeler/dime_race/README.md

 ## DIME Race

-Impute race and gender of people in [Database on Ideology, Money in Politics, and Elections](https://data.stanford.edu/dime).
+Impute race people in [Database on Ideology, Money in Politics, and Elections](https://data.stanford.edu/dime).

 ### Steps: